Brent-Murray/python-cheatsheet/README.md

 For and While Loops
 ----
+`for` and `while` loops iterate through a sequence performing a some sort of function. `for` loops iterate through every item in the defined sequence where `while` loops iterate through the sequence as long as the condition is true.
 ````python
 # For loop
 sequence = range(1, 7)         # range function creates sequence of numbers between values